tu2-atmanand/Task-Board/README.md

 </p>
 <br/>

-<p align="center">An [Obsidian](https://obsidian.md/) plugin to view and manage all your tasks, throughout the vault in a much efficient Kanban board format.</p>
+<p align="center">An <a href="https://obsidian.md/">Obsidian</a> plugin to view and manage all your tasks, throughout the vault in a much efficient Kanban board format.</p>

 ![Task Board Thumbnail](./assets/MainThumbnail-2.jpg)